 Australia introduced an initial fleet of four C-17As between 2006 and 2008.
 Additional aircraft were acquired in 2011, 2012, and 2015.

 Based at RAAF Base Amberley, all eight C-17As are operated by No. 36 Squadron.
 C-17As have supported personnel on deployments, and been an integral part of disaster relief and humanitarian missions.

 The C-17A Globemaster is a high-wing, four-engine heavy transport aircraft.
 It is fitted with a cargo bay ramp that allows it to airdrop cargo in-flight, and can operate from unsurfaced runways as short as 3500 feet.
-It can also be converted to a medical rescue aircraft.
+It can also be used to conduct aeromedical evacuation missions.

 Able to carry up to 77 tonnes of cargo, the C-17A's cargo bay can accommodate loads ranging from:

 - an Abrams Tank

 |Weight||128 tonnes (empty); 265 tonnes (maximum take off weight)|